Implementing Laws At-a-Glance

 The external reporting offices are required to establish and operate reporting channels, check the validity of reports, and carry out procedures described in Section 28 of the Act.
 They can also impose follow-up measures such as requesting information from involved persons, the employer, third parties, or other authorities, and they may also refer a case to another authority.

-Penalties for non-compliance with the Act are enforced by the applicable administrative authority which has jurisdiction in accordance with the German Act on Misdemeanours (OWiG).
+Penalties for non-compliance with the Act are enforced by the applicable administrative authority that has jurisdiction in accordance with the German Act on Misdemeanours (OWiG).

 9. What are the sanctions for non-compliance with the Directive and the implementing law?